Willem Hunthum: Ownership of Tortola

 Hunthum was a Rotterdam merchant, who purchased the property right to Tortola, and possibly certain other of the Virgin Islands, from the Dutch West India Company during the 1650s.
 It is believed that Hunthum's interest in the Territory related (or became related) primarily to the nascent trade in slaves rather than the agricultural opportunities to grow sugar and cotton.

 In The Virgins: A Descriptive and Historical Profile it is asserted that after receiving a charter from the Danish crown, Erik Neilsen Schmidt, a Danish sea captain, took possession of neighbouring St. Thomas in 1666.
 Then "Hunthum, a Dutchman from Tortola, is reported to have landed in force on St. Thomas to break up the Danish occupation."
 The same text goes on to assert that in the same year "Dutch buccaneers were drive out of Tortola by a similar band of adventurers calling themselves English."

 The British seized control of the islands in 1672 at the outbreak of the Third Anglo-Dutch War.
 By the end of the hostilities in 1678, Hunthum had died.
-It was not until 1684 that the Dutch ambassador, Arnout van Citters, formally requested the return of Tortola, and he did so (curiously to British eyes) based the claim on the private rights of the widow of Willem Hunthum.
+It was not until 1684 that the Dutch ambassador, Arnout van Citters, formally requested the return of Tortola, and he did so based the claim on the private rights of the widow of Willem Hunthum.

 But Tortola was never actually returned to the widow.
 Part of the problem was that Sir Nathaniel Johnson, the new Governor of the Leeward Islands, was ordered to restore the island to such person or persons who have "sufficient procuration or authority to receive the same..."
 However, there was no one apparent to restore the island to.
 In the event, Johnson did nothing.

 Later, November 1696 a subsequent claim was made to the island by Sir Peter van Bell, the agent of Sir Joseph Shepheard, a Rotterdam merchant, who claimed to have purchased Tortola on 21 June 1695 for 3,500 guilders from Hunthum's estate.